 For award recipients who choose to develop their conference paper into a suitable article-length study, the journal Nineteenth-Century French Studies will forego its first round of internal evaluation and will send the work out for blind review.
 Information about submissions to NCFS is available here.

-This year (2018), submissions are due Oct.
+Submissions are due Oct.
 1 and should be sent as an email attachment to Susan McCready (firstname.lastname@example.org): MS Word document, double spacing throughout, footnotes (no endnotes), include name in email only (not in the document).

 You may view the list of past award recipients by clicking here.